 Current league standing is Groupe 1 of the fifth-tier 2.Liga interrégional, along with Servette reserves and CS Italien, the club that has been serving Geneva’s Italian community since 1920.
-To find the Stade de Frontenex, built in 1920, take bus No.1 or quicker No.9 from Cornavin station to Frontenex.
+To find the Stade de Frontenex, built in 1920, take bus 1 or the quicker 9 from Cornavin station to Frontenex.

 Note that certain city-centre hotels offer day passes on local transport for the duration of your stay.